snail007/wmq/README.md

             Name:string     //message name
             URL:string      //URL of consume message
             Timeout:int     // milliseconds waiting for response when access url , usually : 3000
-            Code:int        //http code,this code decide the url is accessed success or fail,usually it is 200 CheckCode:1|0   //whether to check response http code when access url,1:true,0:false Comment:string  //comment of consumer
+            Code:int        //http code,this code decide the url is accessed success or fail, usually it is 200
+            CheckCode:1|0   //whether to check response http code when access url,1:true,0:false Comment:string  //comment of consumer
             RouteKey:string //routing key